brandonleepiercy/gs-interview-prep/02-Data-Structures/Binary-Trees/Binary-Trees.md

 - ### BST Implementation
     BSTs are not a native function of Javascript, this means the programmer has to program every facet of a BST using Javascript classes.
 To begin building a BST, break down the parts that comprise a BST mentally.
 There are really only two parts to the BST, the Node class (contains the data and the pointers) and the BST class (contains the methods/properties that an application would use to call data, like finding the max etc).

+- ### BST Basic Operations
+    1. Create a tree
+    2. Insert a node
+    3. Search for a node
+    4. Delete a node
+    5. Inorder traversal
+    6. Preorder traversal
+    7. Postorder traversal

+- ### Breadth First vs Depth First
+    A breadth first search goes down each row of the tree like layers in a cake, and depth first searches go down individual branches.